-Hopefully, the above has been of some use as to why Peggy doesn’t want to walk.
-Below are a few things that you should not do when your dog is refusing to outside for a walk
+Hopefully, the above has been helpful for why Peggy doesn’t want to walk.
+Below are a few things that you should not do when your dog refuses to go outside for a walk

-Whilst it is easy to grab the lead and harness and put them on the struggling dog, especially when in a hurry DON’T. In reality, making a dog that refuses to go for a walk go out will create more problems
+It is easy to grab the lead and harness and put them on the struggling dog, especially when in a hurry.
+DON’T. Making a dog that refuses to go for a walk will create more problems.

-Since you picked up and brought Peggy hoe you have been building up trust in each other.
-By forcing them to go for a walk or do something they don’t want to do you are risking damaging that trust.
-This will cause problems when you want them to carry ut everyday training such as “stay” or “wait” as they may not even listen to you as they have lost any trust and respect
+Since you picked up and brought Peggy home, you have been building up trust in each other.
+By forcing them to go for a walk or do something they don’t want to do.
+You are risking damaging that trust.
+This will cause problems when you want them to carry out regular training such as “stay” or “wait”, as they may not even listen to you as they have lost trust and respect.

-Always tale things slowly and gently and at their pace, if you want to build a close bond between=n the two of ou
+Always try things slowly and gently and at their pace if you want to build a close bond between the two of you

 Don’t lose your temper

 t is important to try and remain calm and relaxed and not lose your temper with your dog even if they are not doing what you want.
-Losing your temper and telling the dog off will not make them submit, in fact, it is likely to cause Peggy more stress and lose respect for you
+Losing your temper and telling the dog off will not make them submit.
+It is likely to cause Peggy more stress and cause her to lose respect for you